zowe/zowe-cli-scs-plugin/README.md

 <img src="imgs/Zowe_ConformanceBadge_cli.png" width=25% alt="Zowe Conformance Badge"/>

+**Note:** This plugin is not supported for Zowe v2 LTS because the secure credential manager is now built in to Zowe CLI.
+As long as Zowe v1 LTS is supported, it is still maintained and will receive bug fixes and security patches.

 The Secure Credential Store Plug-in for Zowe CLI lets you store your credentials securely in the default credential manager in your computer's operating system.

 As a systems programmer or application developer, you can store your credentials securely to help prevent your user name and password from being compromised as a result of a malware attack or unlawful actions by others.